Platonic-Systems/generics-sop-examples/draft.md

 collapse_NP :: NP (K a) xs -> [a]
 ```

-These specialized versions typically are suffixed as above (ie., `_NP`).
+These specialized versions typically are suffixed as above (i.e., `_NP`).

 ## Example 2: route encoding

 In the first example above we demonstrated how to use generics-sop to generically implement `eq`.
-Here, we will demonstrate a more interesting example.
+Here, we will show a more interesting example.
 Specifically, how to represent routes for a statically generated site using algebraic data types.
 We will derive encoders (`route -> FilePath`) for them automatically using generics-sop.

 Imagine you are writing a static site in Haskell[^gen] for your blog posts.
 Each "route" in that site corresponds to a generated `.html` file.
 We will use ADTs to represent the routes: